-The drama being orchestrated by the US, Europe and Israel – is mostly Punch ‘n Judy as far as the rhetoric goes, but the subterfuge going on behind the scenes is very real indeed…
+The rhetorical drama being orchestrated by the US, Europe and Israel – is mostly Punch ‘n Judy but the subterfuge going on behind the scenes is very real indeed…

 This latest plot to destabilise Iran’s civilian nuclear power industry comes on the heals of a recent foreign intelligence operation to eliminate Iranian nuclear scientists.
 Three Iranian nuclear scientists have been killed in a mysterious explosions over the past three years, and a fourth survived additional assassination attempt.